stevetarver/rft-presentations/info-displays/PITCHME.md

 [AJ Starks' `svgo`](https://github.com/ajstarks/svgo) is a library that simplifies making XML entries in a SVG image.

+Starks presented "Go for Information Displays" at Gophercon 2018 - I wanted to see what I could do with it.

 There are similar implementations in other languages:

 - Node.js